dreger/audaciousfox.net/_posts/linked/2016-09-01-headliner.md

   - linked/2016/09/01/headliner-js
 ---

-I find headlines with orphaned words ugly, so AF headlines are pre-processed to add a non-breaking space between the last two words.
+I find headlines with orphaned words visually unappealing, so AF headlines are pre-processed to add a non-breaking space between the last two words.
 Now instead of this:

     U.S Broadband Speeds Reach New
     High